Annual Research Grants 2022

 Jon Ross (University of Manitoba) – Fingerprint evidence for the division of labour and learning: a longitudinal study on pre-Classical pottery making in the western southern Levant-

 This annual award honours the memory of Professor Philip R. Davies, prior Chair of the Fund, who died suddenly and before his time in May 2018.
 The Award recognises his unique contribution to scholarship, his enthusiasm for academic publishing, and his desire to develop younger scholars.
 The award encourages early career scholars in producing original, high quality research articles.
-To this end, rather than a single prize, the Fund offers prizes to the winner and up to two runners up, as well as the chance to publish their articles in the PEF’s own peer-reviewed journal, the Palestine Exploration Quarterly (PEQ).
+To this end, rather than a single prize, the Fund awards prizes to the winner and up to two runners up for the best articles published in the PEF’s own peer reviewed journal, the Palestine Exploration Quarterly (PEQ), within the past calendar year.
 The PEQ focuses on the study of the Levant in the areas of archaeology, history, anthropology, geography, art, and languages.

 Who can apply?